Home Inspection in Brock

 Every data point in Brock tells an inspection story.

-89.8% of active listings in Brock were built during the aluminum wiring and poly-B plumbing era.
+58.3% of homes in Brock were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 40 years